pranshugaba/hugo-website/content/posts/moving-back-to-hugo/index.md

 I had a not-so-great experience with a readymade theme before, so this time I decided to write my own theme.
 I decided I would keep my site simple so it is easy to maintain and not too distracting to look at.

-My site uses only two colours: {{% color "papayawhip" %}} and {{% color "#121212" %}}.
+My site uses only two colours: {{< colour "papayawhip" >}} and {{< colour "#121212" >}}.
 Every element has one of these two colors.
 This makes the colour part of the CSS very simple, and I was also able to write the dark theme in no time.

 I love this simple design; I think it looks crisp and clear with no distractions.
 The content is legible with enough contrast between the foreground and the background, much like a road sign.